-In the unfortunate event of the death of your spouse or a divorce, it's a good idea to relook at your life insurance needs.
-Who knows, you may not even need as much coverage anymore!
-But if you have kids, remember, their financial security should be at the top of your priority list.
-If your new life includes a new marriage, you need to ensure you change your life insurance beneficiary and tweak your plan to satisfy the financial needs of your new spouse.
+In the unfortunate event of the death of your spouse or a divorce, it’s a good idea to take a fresh look at your coverage.
+You may not need as much coverage anymore.
+But if you have kids, remember, their financial security is still a top priority.
+If you remarry, you may need to change your beneficiary information and update your policy to accommodate the financial needs of your new spouse.

 Planning for College

 These days the cost of a college degree is staggering.
-Your kids' education is the single most important thing (apart from life insurance) that will help them stand on their own feet.
-Even if you’re not around to see them go off to college, make sure your life insurance plan is adequate enough to cover the cost of housing, tuition, books, etc.
+Your kids’ education will help them stand on their own feet.
+Make sure your life insurance plan is adequate to cover the cost of housing, tuition, books, etc., even if you’re not around to see them go to college.

 Retiring in Peace

-Plan well (and early) for your retirement and live in peace.
-Life insurance should be an indispensable part of your overall retirement plan.
-A sufficient policy will provide for your loved ones who may not be able to sustain solely on your retirement savings.
+Plan well (and early) for your retirement and you greatly improve the likelihood that you’ll live in peace when your working days are over.
+Life insurance should play a significant role in your retirement plan.
+The right policy will provide for your loved ones who may not be able to live comfortably on your retirement savings alone.

 How Much Life Insurance Do You Need?

-To determine how much would be adequate, do the calculations based on your predicted expenses and your family's future needs.
+To determine how much would be enough, calculate your predicted expenses and your family’s future needs.
 These may include: